MartinEesmaa/MinuLinux/README.md

 - [ ] Xenia - A Xbox 360 emulator can easy emulated via Bottles (via Wine on Windows for Linux), needed to backup folder.

+- [ ] Sunshine - Just a streaming game server, I have to check configurations I made

 # Replacement Windows programs

 - [X] Mozilla Thunderbird - This will replace Microsoft Outlook.

 - [ ] OnlyOffice or Libreoffice - Replacement of Microsoft 365 apps

-- [] Firejail - Replacement of Sandboxie Plus
+- [ ] Firejail - Replacement of Sandboxie Plus

+# Miscellanous tools

+- [ ] Kleopatra - Export GPG private keys

 - Martin Eesmaa